TomPace101/nanopore_diffusion/notes.md

 repeating until no new requests are generated.
 This gets back into what request handlers return.

+How about this:
+a request generation request, when run outputs a request file.

+Data cleanup routine
+Like the `cleanup.sh` file I have in other places.
+For each request, keep track of all its output files.
+Store list list, keyed by the request name.
+Keep a history of this, so you can see what old requests are no longer needed, and delete them when desired.
+Or, maybe there are files a request used to create but does not anymore, so they can be deleted as well.

 Unresolved issues/questions:
 - should Request.run just run all of its children, the way RequestFileListRequest does now?
 - classes listed as TBD below.